dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 Please verify that you:
 - Know whether your repo is part of the [Maestro/darc dependency flow](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyFlowOnboarding.md)
   - If so, have the [`darc`](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) command installed, updated and authenticated
-  - Make sure tokens set using `darc authenticate` are still valid ([docs](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#authenticate))
+  - Make sure tokens set using `darc authenticate` are still valid ([details at Darc.md#authenticate](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#authenticate))
   - Have PowerShell installed so that you can run scripts provided by us (any version should be ok)
 - Know whether your repository is mirrored to the [internal AzDO dnceng project](https://dev.azure.com/dnceng/internal/_git)
   - Make sure you have sufficient permissions to manage branches/branch policies for the internal AzDO mirror of your repository
-    - You need to have the `Force push` permission in branch security settings for the `master` branch to be able to delete it
+    - You need to have the `Force push` permission in branch security settings for the `master` branch to be able to delete it:
+        1. Navigate to the repo in AzDO
+        2. Go to `Branches`
+        3. Three dots by the `master` branch and `Branch security`
+        4. Search for yourself in the identities search box
+        5. Verify value in `Force push (rewrite history, delete branches and tags)` is `Allow` (can be through inheritance)
     - Make sure you see the `Set as default branch` dropdown menu item in branch management (verify with some random branch)
   - Make sure you have permissions to manage pipeline's settings in the AzDO portal (if unsure, see screenshots in `8.
 Change the default branch for AzDO pipelines`)
 - Have permissions to manage branches and branch policies in GitHub for your repo (access to Settings > Branches)